 For the benefit of those who believe that Saint Francis was some sort of medieval precursor to hippies/ecologists/ occupy wall street/new agers:

-Like most very great men and women, legends began to cluster about him even while he lived.
+Like most very great men and women, legends began to cluster about Saint Francis even while he lived.
 One of these involved his meeting with Pope Innocent III.

 While the Vicar of Christ listened attentively to a parable told by Francis and its interpretation, he was quite amazed and recognised without a doubt that Christ had spoken in this man.
 But he also confirmed a vision he had recently received from heaven, that, as the Divine Spirit indicated, would be fulfilled in this man.
 He saw in a dream, as he recounted, the Lateran basilica almost ready to fall down.
 A little poor man, small and scorned, was propping it up with his own back bent so that it would not fall.
 “I’m sure,” he said, “he is the one who will hold up Christ’s Church by what he does and what he teaches.”
 Because of this, filled with exceptional devotion, he bowed to the request in everything and always loved Christ’s servant with special love.
 Then he granted what was asked and promised even more.
 He approved the rule, gave them a mandate to preach penance, and had small tonsures given to all the lay brothers, who were accompanying the servant of God, so that they could freely preach the word of God.

 Cf. St. Bonaventure’s Major Legend of St. Francis, III:10